 - These clinics allow patients to come and see the Palliative Care team in a clinic setting and are located at the McKay Dee and Utah Valley Clinics.

 - If you would prefer a home visit, we have a Palliative Care team that can come to your home, these services are available in Davis, Salt Lake, Utah, Washington, and Weber Counties.

-If you think Palliative Care might be helpful for you, you can contact us directly or ask your doctor for a referral.
+If you think Palliative Care might be helpful for you, ask your doctor for a referral.
 Most insurance plans, including Medicare and Medicaid, cover Palliative Care services.
-For more information, please call 385-887-6000 or toll-free 1-800-527-1118 and ask for Palliative Services.
+For more information, please call (385) 887-7300.